It is normal to gain weight during your pregnancy. This is due to the growth of the baby and placenta (afterbirth).

 Extra food servings

 In the second and third trimester you can include an extra 2 to 3 servings a day of nourishing foods from the food pyramid.
-This is to allow for the slight increase in energy and nutrients you need.
+This will give you a small increase in energy and the nutrients you need.

 This could include: